readyready15728/misc/awakemud-notes.md

   * An opal pendant (`NECK`, `HOLD`; spirit; 2)
   * A colourful beaded bracelet (`WRIST`, `ANKLE`; specific; 2)
   * A wooden walking cane (`HOLD`, specific, 8)
+* Behind Yargh's Talismongery there is a bazaar that sells obscenely expensive but apparently worthwhile melee weapons!
 * On the northern part of Highway 13 in Norfolk, head north until reaching "a heavily wooded section of Lankford Highway".
 Head west.
 You will eventually find "Liz's Lore: Talismonger and Telesma Shoppe".
 There they sell (as far as